 Strawberries are a thirsty plant, and they need a constantly moist environment to grow healthier.
 For the best result, water the plants equivalent to 1 inch of rainfall per week.
 When the fruit starts forming, water up to two inches for their better flavor; however, always try to water plants early in the day so that leaves have a chance to dry before nightfall.
 This will save plants from diseases and help to grow faster.
 Strawberries need a site with direct sunlight of 6 to 8 hours and good drainage because they don’t like to sit in standing water.

 When the leaves of your strawberry turn yellow within a month of planting them in the garden, then apply a fertilizer.
 You can fertilize in spring and again in the fall.
-You should test your soil to ensure neither you are over-fertilizing nor under-fertilizing your strawberry plants.
+Soil should be tested for nutrients to ensure neither you are over-fertilizing nor under-fertilizing your strawberry plants.
 You can use any of the numbers of organic fertilizers if you are growing organically.
-Otherwise, if you are using a 10-10-10 fertilizer, the basic rule of thumb is to add 1 pound per 20 foot row of strawberries one month after planting.
+Otherwise, if you are using a 10-10-10 fertilizer, the basic rule of thumb is to add 1 pound per 20-foot row of strawberries one month after planting.
 Strawberries are a fairly hardy plant in general, but using the right fertilizer lets you concentrate on getting the best possible fruit.
 Keep an eye on your plant in the first year.
 If they are not doing well or the berries are not ripening, then adding a nitrogen fertilizer will help the plant.

 Keep your strawberries fresh and pick them from your garden when you have cravings to eat them.
 Storing strawberries in the refrigerator for a very long time may affect their flavor and taste.
-Pick them when they dry to keep for future use.back to menu ↑
+Pick them when they dry to keep for future use.

 Growing strawberries in the container